spaceninjaserver/SpaceNinjaServer/README.md

 - `worldState.vallisOverride` can be set to `warm` or `cold` to lock the temperature on Orb Vallis.
 - `worldState.duviriOverride` can be set to `joy`, `anger`, `envy`, `sorrow`, or `fear` to lock the Duviri spiral.
 - `worldState.nightwaveOverride` will lock the nightwave season, assuming the client is new enough for it.
 Valid values:
+  - `RadioLegionIntermission14Syndicate` for Nora's Mix: Dreams of the Dead
   - `RadioLegionIntermission13Syndicate` for Nora's Mix Vol. 9
   - `RadioLegionIntermission12Syndicate` for Nora's Mix Vol. 8
   - `RadioLegionIntermission11Syndicate` for Nora's Mix Vol. 7